At California Rally, Trump Says He Will Bring the State Back

 Trump again said if Gov. Gavin Newsom doesn’t agree with policies such as providing more water for farmers, he would withhold federal funding to the state for wildfires.
 Trump made similar comments at a press conference in Rancho Palos Verdes on Sept.
 13.

-Newsom again responded on social media, saying Trump “shows us exactly who he is—threatening life saving disaster aid to achieve his political goals.”
+Newsom again responded on social media, saying Trump “shows us exactly who he is—threatening life-saving disaster aid to achieve his political goals.”

-At the rally, Trump said, although fixing the economy and cutting inflation are top priorities, the border crisis is the No. 1 issue.
+At the rally, Trump said, that although fixing the economy and cutting inflation are top priorities, the border crisis is the No. 1 issue.

 A second Trump administration would mean “the migrant invasion ends, and the restoration of our country begins,” and a return to “common sense” government, he said.

 Outside of the rally, prior to Trump’s arrival, police arrested a man who was charged with possession of a loaded firearm and possession of a high-capacity magazine.
 Riverside County Sheriff Chad Bianco said he believes his deputies thwarted an assassination attempt.
-At a press conference Bianco declined to comment on the alleged statements made by the suspect regarding Trump but said his department is working with the Secret Service and FBI.
+At a press conference, Bianco declined to comment on the alleged statements made by the suspect regarding Trump but said his department is working with the Secret Service and FBI.

 The man arrested denied to local media that he intended to harm the former president.